yossef-elmahdy/DWH-and-BI-Specialization-Projects-and-Tasks/README.md

    - For Data Integration and ETL tasks and projects.
 5. `PostgreSQL`:
    - Implementing SQL subtotal and analytic functions that is not available on MySQL DBMS.
+6. `MicroStrategy`:
+   - For BI analysis and building reports and dashboards.
 --------------------------------------
 ## Lessons Learned